Accepting and Understanding Sickle Cell

 As a child, I heard stories of how people living with sickle cell are always in pain and admitted to the hospital for days.
 It wasn't something I could relate to.

-I was like a kid on the fence who believes he does not live with sickle cell because he doesn't have a crisis yet doesn't look like others.
+I was like a kid on the fence who believes he does not live with sickle cell because he hasn't had a crisis yet and doesn't look like others.

 I didn't understand

 It was a lot to deal with, trying to find myself.
 Having sickle cell was just a word.
-I didn't understand what it meant to live with sickle cell until my late teen, maybe precisely when I was 19.
+I didn't understand what it meant to live with sickle cell until my late teens, precisely when I was 19.

 My first crisis

-At 19, I had my first sickle cell crisis.
+At 19, I had my first sickle cell crisis (vaso-occlusive crisis).
 That was the first time I heard the word vaso-occlusive crisis and also experienced it.

 It was in my second year at the university.
 I was preparing for my second-semester examination.
 This was a day before the exam.